Vlahaka/Eve-Universe-Fan-Fiction/Episode 1.md

 The air itself vibrated.
 The roar that followed was monumental, vast and alive, descending with divine might.

-Rian stepped back out into the open, the heat of the fires washing against his face.
-He lifted his gaze and froze.
+Rian stepped back out into the open, and lifted his gaze and froze.

 A colossal silhouette was gliding down from the upper docks, descending through the haze like an angel of gold and steel.
 Kade joined him at the threshold, his eyes widening as the ship’s vast tungsten armor caught the light, each panel trimmed in radiant gold.